isaacnmm/pestpolicy-hugo2XX/content/posts/how-do-portable-water-filters-work/index.md

 layout: post
 ---

-How do [portable](https://pestpolicy.com/best-portable-air-compressor-for-jeep/) [water](https://pestpolicy.com/best-water-tables-for-1-year-old/) filters work?
+How do [portable](https://pestpolicy.com/best-portable-air-compressor-for-jeep/)[water](https://pestpolicy.com/best-water-tables-for-1-year-old/) filters work?
 You can make your water potable or drinkable.

-The methods include water treatment and water filtering including [emergency water purifiers](https://upurifywater.com/best-portable-water-purifier/) to use during camping or exploration missions.
+The methods include water treatment and water filtering including [emergency water purifiers](https://upurifywater.com/best-portable-water-purifier/)to use during camping or exploration missions.
 Water purification will involve passing the water via filters (make from fiberglass or ceramic) that'll remove the soil sediments and other bad microorganisms.

 ##  How Do Portable Water Filters Work?